-She is especially committed to nurturing and leveraging networks to achieve positive transformation.
 Since 2015, she has been a Young Global Leader at the World Economic Forum and a Responsible Leader at the BMW Foundation.
 In 2020, she was nominated as one of the world’s top 50 thinkers for the Covid-19 age by Prospect Magazine.
-She is the co-founder of the AGORA movement and she has launched a number of expert networks including Think Free (Pense Livre) and Public Transformation.
+She is the co-founder of the AGORA movement and she has launched a number of expert networks, including Think Free (Pense Livre) and Public Transformation.
 Ilona was also selected to join a group of civic entrepreneurs called the Brazilian Political Action for Sustainability Network (RAPS).
 On 2018 she was awarded the order of merit of Public Security, from the Brazilian Ministry of Public Security and the Office of the President of Brazil.